sabHIML/vertical-text/README.md

 ### Contributing

-Any good patches are always appreiated
+Any good patches are always appreciated